ForumMagnum/ForumMagnum/README.md

 TODO: Postgres instructions (but basically: run a postgres db)

+(Then there's probably something about migrating, see Database Migrations)

 ### Creating branch-specific development databases

 When developing features that require changing database schemas, it can be